-No sport demands as much from its players as does football.
+No sport demands as much from its players like football does.
 These demands are not only physical, but emotional and mental as well.
 It is with this in mind, why I feel the success of any football team begins in the weight room.
-The weight room is where you will concentrate on improving your athlete’s physical abilities so they are more prepared for the demands of the upcoming season and are less susceptible to injury.
-In addition, team morale and self-esteem are also enhanced increasing your athlete’s chances for success.
+The weight room is where the focus and concentration will be on improving an athlete’s physical abilities so they are more prepared for the demands of the upcoming season and are less susceptible to injury.
+In addition, team morale and self-esteem are also enhanced which increases an athlete’s chances for success.

 Both cardiovascular and muscular endurance are important factors to me because lineman must be able to put out maximal effort for four quarters of football.
 If these athletes tire or weaken, then the team will suffer.
 I typically will test my athletes on the following: